akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 function e.g @scala[`Effect.persist(..).thenRun`]@java[`Effect().persist(..).thenRun`].

 In the example below the state is sent to the `subscriber` ActorRef.
 Note that the new state after applying the event is passed as parameter of the `thenRun` function.
+In the case where multiple events have been persisted, the state passed to `thenRun` is the updated state after all events have been handled.

 All `thenRun` registered callbacks are executed sequentially after successful execution of the persist statement (or immediately, in case of `none` and `unhandled`).